Lloyd Shaw writes:

-The dance contains the following figures: hand turn (allemande), circle, lead, rights and lefts, swing (and probably others).
+The dance contains the following figures: hand turn (allemande), set, circle, lead, hands across, rights and lefts, ladies chain (courtesy turn), right and left through, swing (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

 The dance is copyright © 1939 by Lloyd Shaw.
 My visualization of this dance is copyright © 2023 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 This website is copyright © 2021,2022,2023 by George W. Williams V

 My work is licensed under a Creative Commons Attribution 4.0 International License.
 Most of the dances have more restrictive licensing, see my notes on copyright, the individual dance pages should mention when some rights are waived.